 I Have Children – What About Them?

-When you arrive, make sure to check in your children at our children’s registration station (by the door to our worship area) so that we can best care for them.
-Checking them in also helps us ensure that they stay safe and are returned to you when worship is over.
+When you arrive on Sunday morning, make sure to check in your children at our children’s check in station (by the door to our worship area) so that we can best care for them.
 In particular, be sure to note if your child has any food allergies or other medical needs so that our teachers can be ready to care for them as well as possible.
-If you have any questions, a member of our Kids’ Ministry Team will be there to help you register your children.
+If you have any questions, a member of our Kids’ Ministry Team will be there to help you check in your children.